EN

 Context

-Tonnage regulations have been part of the Dutch shipping sector since 1996.
-Since then, practically every country with a maritime sector has introduced similar regulations.
+The tonnage regulations have existed in the Netherlands since 1996.
+Since then, practically all countries with a maritime sector have introduced tonnage regulations.

-The Dutch tonnage regulations were adjusted back in 2010.
-Since that time, however, the shipping industry has evolved.
-New types of ships have entered service; ships deployed for the construction of offshore wind farms, for example.
-These ships are not included in the tonnage regulations, but should be due to the nature of their operations.
+The previous minor maintenance of the Dutch regulations took place in 2010.
+Since then, the shipping industry has continued to develop and new types of ships have come into service.
+For example, ships used in the construction of offshore wind farms.
+These ships do not fall within the scope of the tonnage regulations, but should be covered by it given the nature of their work.

 The challenge